Oracle Power (LON:ORCP) Shares Up 23.1% – Still a Buy?

 Oracle Power Price Performance

 Oracle Power (LON:ORCP – Get Free Report) last posted its quarterly earnings results on Monday, June 23rd.
-The company reported GBX (0.01) EPS for the quarter.
+The company reported GBX (0.01) earnings per share for the quarter.

 Oracle is an international project developer in the natural resources and energy sectors.
 Led by a team with extensive experience in major project development and robust relationships with industry giants, Oracle is building a portfolio of projects selected for their prospects in sectors with high global demand and aligned with worldwide economic and environmental trends.